beartype/beartype/doc/src/eli5.rst

 Standard Hints
 ##############

-Beartype supports *most* `type hints standardized by the developer community through Python Enhancement Proposals (PEPs) <Compliance_>`__.
-Since type hinting is its own special hell, we'll start by wading into the thalassophobia-inducing waters of type-checking with a sane example – the O(1) ``@beartype`` way.
+Beartype supports *most* :ref:`type hints standardized by the developer community through Python Enhancement Proposals (PEPs) <pep:pep>`.
+Since type hinting is its own special hell, we'll start by wading into the thalassophobia-inducing waters of type-checking with a sane example – the ``O(1) @beartype`` way.

 Toy Example
 ***********